amayesingnathan/ChordCanvas/README.md

 ```
 git clone https://github.com/amayesingnathan/chord-canvas.git
 ```
-or it is available as a NuGet package.
+or it is available as a NuGet package [here](https://www.nuget.org/packages/chord-canvas/).

 ## Documentation